 Definition of napalm in English:

-A highly flammable sticky jelly used in incendiary bombs and flamethrowers, consisting of gasoline thickened with special soaps.
+A highly flammable sticky jelly used in incendiary bombs and flame-throwers, consisting of petrol thickened with special soaps.

 - I remember me and my mates nearly burning my shed down making napalm from petrol and soap when I was about 13 or 14.